bacterial-genomics/wf-paired-end-illumina-assembly/README.md

 These are the most pertinent options for this workflow:

 ```
   --input              Path to input data directory containing FastQ assemblies or samplesheet.
 Recognized extensions are:  fastq.gz, fq.gz.

   --outdir             The output directory where the results will be saved.

+  --assembler          Specify which assembler to execute (spades, skesa).
+[Default: spades]

   --kraken1_db         Specify path to database for Kraken1.
-Default database is Mini Kraken.
+[Default: Mini Kraken]

   --kraken2_db         Specify path to database for Kraken2.
-Default database is Mini Kraken.
+[Default: Mini Kraken]

   --blast_db           Specify path to 16S ribosomal database for BLAST.
-Default database is NCBI's 16S ribosomal database.
+[Default: NCBI's 16S ribosomal database]

   -profile singularity Use Singularity images to run the workflow.
 Will pull and convert Docker images from Dockerhub if not locally available.